machnicole/prosody_nlp/code/self_attn_speech_parser/README.md

 ### Feature extraction

-Need to use Python 2 with nltk installed for this.
+Need to use Python 2 with nltk and pandas installed for this.

 `conda create --name py2 python=2.7`